 Support for local governments so they can meet their operational costs and required remittances to regional districts, regional hospital districts, TransLink and transit authorities, BC Assessment, the Municipal Finance Authority and other taxing authorities.

 Authorized to borrow, interest-free, from their existing capital reserves to help pay for operating expenses, such as employee salaries

 Provincial school tax remittances are delayed until the end of the year

 Greater flexibility to carry debt for an additional year

 An additional one-time payment will be made in July 2020 on top of the regular climate action tax credit amount for qualifying individuals and families.

 The previously scheduled credit increase effective July 2020 remains the same.

-Most debt collection activities are suspended until further notice.
-If you need help with arranging flexible payment options or with your account, staff are available to assist you.
+If you would like to discuss flexible payment options or your account, staff are available to assist you.